bharagha/eas-2026.0.0/metro-ai-suite/metro-vision-ai-app-recipe/docs/user-guide/tutorial-4.md

-# AI Tolling System Tutorial
+# Crowd Analytics System Tutorial

 <!--
-**Sample Description**: This tutorial demonstrates how to build an intelligent tolling system using edge AI technologies for real-time vehicle detection, license plate recognition, and vehicle attribute analysis.
+**Sample Description**: This tutorial demonstrates how to build an intelligent crowd analytics system using edge AI technologies for real-time vehicle detection, license plate recognition, and vehicle attribute analysis.
--->

 This tutorial walks you through creating an AI-powered tolling system that automatically detects vehicles, recognizes license plates, and analyzes vehicle attributes in real-time.
 The system leverages Intel's DLStreamer framework with pre-trained AI models to process video streams from toll booth cameras, enabling automated toll collection and traffic monitoring.
+-->

 <!--
-**What You Can Do**: This guide covers the complete development workflow for building an AI tolling application.
+**What You Can Do**: This guide covers the complete development workflow for building a Crowd Analytics system.
 -->

 By following this guide, you will learn how to:
-- **Set up the AI Tolling Application**: Create a new application based on the Smart Parking template and configure it for tolling use cases
+- **Set up the Crowd Analytics Application**: Create a new application based on the Smart Parking template and configure it for crowd analytics use cases
-- **Download and Configure AI Models**: Install YOLO object detection models and Intel's specialized license plate recognition models
+- **Download and Configure AI Models**: Install YOLO object detection models
-- **Configure Video Processing Pipeline**: Set up the DLStreamer pipeline for real-time vehicle detection and license plate recognition
+- **Configure Video Processing Pipeline**: Set up the DLStreamer pipeline (for real-time vehicle detection and license plate recognition)
 - **Deploy and Run the System**: Launch the containerized application and monitor its performance

 ## Prerequisites